sanchit-mendiratta/learn-js/README.md

 ## [How to improve Load Time Performance of a webpage](performance_points.md)

 ## [How to do Frontend System Design](frontend-system-design.md)
+- How would you design an IDE like Visual Studio
+- How would you design Instagram
+- How would you design Uber
+- How would you design OpenTable
+- How would you design Dropbox / iCloud
+- How would you design a shopping cart for Amazon.com
+- How would you design the photo gallery app on iOS
+- How would you design a distributed cache
+- How would you design an API for a running app
+- How would you design an API for a tic tac toe game

 ## Problem Solving Questions specific to JS
 - Write code to print numbers 1-10 on screen printing each number at a gap of 1 second.

 ## Browser related questions
-- Difference between local storage, session storage and cookies
+- Difference between local storage, session storage and cookies.

 ## HTML/CSS Question
-- How will you vertically center align text on screen
+- How will you vertically center align text on screen.
-- What is CSS Box model
+- What is CSS Box model.

 ## HTTP methods
 - GET